kcjengr/probe_basic/docs_src/source/update_notes.rst

          - probe_valley_x_center_start.ngc
          - probe_valley_y.ngc
          - probe_valley_y_center_start.ngc

+- Subroutines updates, Many other subroutines received important edits.
+It is advised to compare the latest subroutine files with your machine config subroutines for any changes, or copy over the latest subroutine folder if you have not made any edits or customizations to your existing subroutines.

 - User Convenience settings were also added by request, these are a settings drop down box to set persistently the active start up tab that is displayed.